mit-han-lab/anycost-gan/README.md

 ## Acknowledgement

 We thank Taesung Park, Zhixin Shu, Muyang Li, and Han Cai for the helpful discussion.
-Part of the work is supported by NSF CAREER Award #1943349, Adobe, Naver Corporation, and MIT-IBM Watson AI Lab.
+Part of the work is supported by NSF CAREER Award #1943349, Adobe, SONY, Naver Corporation, and MIT-IBM Watson AI Lab.

 The codebase is build upon a PyTorch implementation of StyleGAN2: [rosinality/stylegan2-pytorch](https://github.com/rosinality/stylegan2-pytorch).
 For editing direction extraction, we refer to [InterFaceGAN](https://github.com/genforce/interfacegan).